-If you believe a loved one as passed due to the negligence or recklessness of another individual or healthcare professional, Kentucky law allows you the opportunity to seek justice by filing a lawsuit against the person who caused your loved one’s death.
-It is best you consult with experienced, dedicated and trusted wrongful death attorneys.
-If you’ve recently suffered the loss of a lost one, contact our office today to receive a free case evaluation.
+If you believe a loved one as passed due to the negligence or recklessness of another individual or healthcare professional, it is best you consult with experienced, dedicated and trusted wrongful death attorneys.
+This time can be a difficult time for you and your family.
+Contact our office today to receive a free case evaluation.
 Our wrongful death defense team can help you.

 In Kentucky, a “wrongful death” is any death that results from an injury the “negligence or wrongful act of another” inflicts.
 A wrongful death claim could arise after a car accident, medical malpractice, slip and fall injury, dangerous drug, defective medical device or product, homicide, or other scenario causing a fatal injury.
 When someone else causes the death of a loved one in Kentucky, surviving family members have the right to seek financial recovery through the civil court system.